Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Conclusion

 \section{Conclusion}

-Heat and light transport encode the material and geometric properties of a scene~\cite{Narayanan2024Shape,Dashpute_2023_CVPR,TanakaFar}.
-Disentangling these components is crucial for downstream perception tasks to operate in less constrained environments.
-To the best of our knowledge, our method is the first to achieve this disentanglement using dual-band spectral filters in both calibrated and uncalibrated settings.
-We introduced a novel calibration procedure that estimates spectral band emissivities from temperature measurements.
-We developed a new theory and optimization approach that uses variations in object emissivity and temperature to impose constraints on this highly ill-posed problem.
-As thermal cameras become more widespread, leveraging the interplay between light and heat transport presents an exciting direction for research.
+Heat and light transport jointly encode the material and geometric properties of a scene~\cite{Narayanan2024Shape,Dashpute_2023_CVPR,TanakaFar}.
+Disentangling these components is essential for robust thermal interpretation in unconstrained environments.
+We presented a dual-band approach with both calibrated and uncalibrated formulations, supported by a calibration procedure that estimates spectral-band emissivities from measured temperatures.
+We further introduced a theory and optimization strategy that leverages variations in emissivity and temperature to add structure to an otherwise ill-posed decomposition.
+As thermal cameras become increasingly accessible, exploring the interaction between light and heat transport remains a promising direction for advancing thermal imaging and its applications.

+\paragraph{\textbf{Acknowledgements:}} This work was partly supported by NSF grants IIS-2107236, and NSF-NIFA AI Institute for Resilient Agriculture.

 {

 }